jayunit100/presentations/asf-dc-2019/slides.md

 - Pay someone: https://platform9.com/blog/the-seamless-upgrade-for-kubernetes-first-major-security-hole-cve-2018-1002105/
 - Go serverless+ingress level as a way to unify your threat model.

-'Security at scale has to be transparent to applications' - Samrat Ray (Google)

 - Automate tooling around citadel/zero-trust models

 `cat e2e-logs.txt`